1871fotc/fotc/docs/story/index.md

 ??? warning "Excel does not process dates correctly"

     If you open the .csv file using Microsoft Excel, be aware that it tries to be helpful and automatically adjust the date formats.
-This is not helpful, consider using another tool.
 It also doesn't handle characters like "ü".

-    If you must use Excel, download the <a href="../assets/data/story-index-for-excel.csv" download>Comma Separated Value file for Excel</a> where we have:

-      - put a space before the first number in the date to trick Excel into thinking it's text.
-      - replaced characters like "ü" with "u" *(we may have missed some)*

-    You could also try turning off the Excel *background error checking* setting before loading the file.

-    We don't not promise we'll keep making special .csv files to cater for Excel's shortcomings.
+    We suggest you consider using another tool.

 <!--
 or [Tabular Data Package](../assets/data/story-index.zip) (.zip).